COSAFA Cup

-The COSAFA Cup or COSAFA Senior Challenge Cup is an annual tournament for teams from Southern Africa organized by Council of Southern Africa Football Associations (COSAFA), inaugurated after the ban against the Republic of South Africa had been lifted and the African Cup of Nations had been staged there in 1996.
+The COSAFA Cup (known fully as COSAFA Senior Challenge Cup) is an annual tournament for teams from Southern Africa organized by Council of Southern Africa Football Associations (COSAFA), inaugurated after the ban against the Republic of South Africa had been lifted and the African Cup of Nations had been staged there in 1996.

 History

 The following teams have participated in the tournament in the past: Angola, Botswana, Comoros, Eswatini (Swaziland), Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Seychelles, South Africa, Zambia, and Zimbabwe.
 Additionally, seven non-COSAFA members have competed: Democratic Republic of the Congo, Equatorial Guinea, Ghana, Kenya, Tanzania, Uganda and Senegal.
-Zimbabwe and Zambia have won the most titles with six wins, followed by South Africa with five wins.
+Zambia has won the most titles with seven wins, followed by Zimbabwe with six wins.
 Zambia has been the most prolific side in the competition failing to reach the top 4 only four times since the tournament's inception.
 The first editions of the competition were a knockout tournament staged over several months.
 As the competition grew, it transformed into a series of mini-tournaments.

 The 2010 COSAFA Senior Challenge was to be the 14th edition of the football tournament that involves teams from Southern Africa.
 In July 2010 it was confirmed that Angola would host the competition.
 The 2010 edition of the competition was cancelled in October, 2010.
 COSAFA stated that the Angolan authorities did not give enough guarantees to host the tournament.